taskcluster/taskcluster-docs/src/manual/design/namespaces.md

 However, some are defined by convention.
 Both are listed here:

+* `everybody` -
+   This role is granted to anyone who authenticates via the login service.

 * `hook-id:<hookGroupId>/<hookId>` -
    Roles of this form give the scopes used to create tasks on behalf of hooks.